Proposal Development: How to get started

-Applicants are encouraged to discuss their proposed project and budget requirements with Kaelene Arvidson-Hicks in the Grants and Research Office (GRO).
+Applicants are encouraged to discuss their proposed project and budget requirements with Julie O'Leary in the Grants and Research Office (GRO).

-External grants should be submitted to the grants administrator and budget office at least 5 working days prior to the granting agency deadline to ensure sufficient time for review, revisions and submission.
+Grant proposals should be submitted to the Grants and Research Office at least 10 business days prior to the granting agency deadline to ensure sufficient time for review, revisions and submission.

 It is vital that your proposal be written using terms that can easily be understood by an educated layperson who will be reviewing your proposal.
 Please ensure that a review committee that is outside of your discipline would be able to understand both the abstract and the narrative.
 The abstract should describe the key points of the entire proposal, as opposed to being a repetition of the project's objectives.